Eclogite: Surface versus mantle origin

 The broad range in composition has led a longstanding debate on the origin of eclogite xenoliths as either mantle or surface derived, where the latter is associated with the gabbro to eclogite transition as a major driving force for subduction.

 Group A eclogite xenoliths remain the most enigmatic in terms of their origin due to metasomatic overprinting of their original composition.
 Models proposing a primary surface origin as seafloor protoliths strongly rely on the wide range in oxygen isotope composition, which overlaps with obducted oceanic crust, such as the Ibra section of the Samail ophiolite.
 The variation found in some eclogite xenoliths at the Roberts Victor kimberlite pipe are a result of hydrothermal alteration of basalt on the seafloor.
 This process is attributed to both low- and high-temperature seawater exchange, resulting in large fractionations in oxygen isotope space relative to the upper mantle value typical of mid ocean ridge basalt glasses.
 Other mechanisms proposed for the origin of Group A eclogite xenoliths rely on a cumulate model, where garnet and clinopyroxene bulk compositions derive from residues of partial melting within the mantle.
 Support of this process is result of metasomatic overprinting of the original oxygen isotope composition, driving them back towards the mantle range.

 Eclogite facies

+This facies reflects metamorphism at high pressure (at or over 12kbar) and moderately high to very high temperatures.
+The pressures exceed those of greenschist, blueschist, amphibolite or granulite facies.

 Eclogites containing lawsonite (a hydrous calcium-aluminium silicate) are rarely exposed at Earth's surface, although they are predicted from experiments and thermal models to form during normal subduction of oceanic crust at depths between about 45-300 km.

-Importance of eclogite
+Importance

 Formation of igneous rocks from eclogite

 Partial melting of eclogite has been modeled to produce tonalite-trondhjemite-granodiorite melts.
 Eclogite-derived melts may be common in the mantle, and contribute to volcanic regions where unusually large volumes of magma are erupted.
 The eclogite melt may then react with enclosing peridotite to produce pyroxenite, which in turn melts to produce basalt.